Quietude, a peaceful wooden home | Henry Yorke Mann

 The owner of this small house was seeking a place of solace following a number of hectic life events.
 However her budget was severely limited…only $28,000.
-Architect Henry Yorke Mann devised a home with 300 ft2 (27.9 m2) of living area in the shape of a cross.
-The shape defines distinct areas for the kitchen, the entrance and a seating area.
+Architect Henry Yorke Mann designed a home with 300 ft2 (27.9 m2) of living area in the shape of a cross.
+The shape defines distinct alcoves for the kitchen, a seating area, and an entrance space with storage closets.
 They are arranged around a central core, giving a feeling of openness and allowing for sharing of space.
 A sleeping loft and a 100 ft2 (9.3 m2) cellar supplement the main living area.

 The entire interior is lined with pine boards, treated only with a drying oil.
 The wood gives the interior a warm golden glow.
 A large skylight at the peak of the vaulted roof floods the small home with light.
 Shelves built around the tops of the walls are used for display and for storage.